 I’ve loved computers since I was young, as the digital world was transitioning from BBS’s and local freenets to Compuserve, AOL, and JUNO.

-I always considered myself a skilled operator of computers, but wasn’t disciplined enough to learn programming languages, tho I made a few starts at it.
-I had no conception how the internet would change the world, never got serious about tech, though definitely a computer-nerd and a dreamer from way back.
+I always considered myself a skilled operator of computers, but wasn’t disciplined enough to learn any programming languages, tho I made a few starts at it.
+When I was young, I had no conception of how the internet would change the world, and never got serious about tech.
+Though I’m definitely a computer-nerd and a dreamer from way back.

-Growing up, I held passionate beliefs.
-I realized that such passionate beliefs required a firm intellectual basis.
+From an early age, I held passionate beliefs, and realized that firm beliefs required a firm intellectual basis.